Battle of Mogadishu (1993): Policy changes and political implications

 On 26 September 2006, in an interview on Fox News with Chris Wallace, former President Bill Clinton gave his version of events surrounding the mission in Somalia.
-Clinton defended his exit strategy for U.S. forces and denied that the departure was premature.
+Clinton defended his exit strategy for US forces and denied that the departure was premature.
 He said he had resisted calls from Conservative Republicans for an immediate departure: "...[Conservative Republicans] were all trying to get me to withdraw from Somalia in 1993 the next day after we were involved in 'Black Hawk Down,' and I refused to do it and stayed six months and had an orderly transfer to the United Nations."
-Clinton's remarks would suggest the U.S. was not deterred from pursuing their humanitarian goals because of the loss of U.S. forces during the battle.
+Clinton's remarks would suggest the US was not deterred from pursuing their humanitarian goals because of the loss of US forces during the battle.
 In the same interview, he stated that, at the time, there was "not a living soul in the world who thought that Osama bin Laden had anything to do with Black Hawk down or was paying any attention to it or even knew al-Qaeda was a growing concern in October of '93", and that the mission was strictly humanitarian.

-Fear of a repeat of the events in Somalia shaped U.S. policy in subsequent years, with many commentators identifying the Battle of Mogadishu's graphic consequences as the key reason behind the U.S.'s decision to not intervene in later conflicts such as the Rwandan genocide of 1994.
-According to the U.S.'s former deputy special envoy to Somalia, Walter Clarke: "The ghosts of Somalia continue to haunt U.S. policy.
+Fear of a repeat of the events in Somalia shaped US policy in subsequent years, with many commentators identifying the Battle of Mogadishu's graphic consequences as the key reason behind the US's decision to not intervene in later conflicts such as the Rwandan genocide of 1994.
+According to the US's former deputy special envoy to Somalia, Walter Clarke: "The ghosts of Somalia continue to haunt US policy.
 Our lack of response in Rwanda was a fear of getting involved in something like a Somalia all over again."
 Likewise, during the Iraq War when four American contractors were killed in the city of Fallujah, then dragged through the streets and desecrated by an angry mob, direct comparisons by the American media to the Battle of Mogadishu led to the First Battle of Fallujah.